Neliz3/telegram_bot/README.md

 # Telegram Bot for translating
-#### Telegram bot for translating in Python using aiogram, PostgreSQL, Reverso Context API and Google Translator
+#### Telegram bot for translating in Python using aiogram, PostgreSQL, reverso-context-api and Google Translator
 Telegram bot gets source and target languages from user and stores it in database.
 User can enter word/phrase and get translation of that.

 The <b>PostgreSQL</b> database is used for data storage.